ipspace/netlab/docs/links.md

 Link data and corresponding node data are heavily augmented by the *netsim-tools* data transformation code.
 The additional link attributes include:

 * Global link ID
+* Link index for each of the attached nodes
 * Link IPv4 and/or IPv6 prefix
 * IPv4 and/or IPv6 addresses of attached nodes
 * Link name (for P2P links)